rafalnawojczyk/Twitch-Statistics-Project/README.md

 ## Setup

-Clone this repo to your desktop and run this command to install all the dependencies.:
+Clone this repo to your desktop and run this command to install all the dependencies:

 ```
 npm install